gvergnaud/ts-pattern/README.md

 #### Exhaustiveness checking

-If your data structure contains several union types, you can pattern-match on several of them with a **single pattern**.
-TS-Pattern will keep track of the cases which have been handled and those which haven't, so you never forget to handle a case.
+TS-Pattern will keep track of handled and unhandled cases of your input type.
+Even when pattern-matching on several union types at once, you only need to call `.exhaustive()` to make sure that all possible cases are correctly handled.

 ```ts
 type Permission = 'editor' | 'viewer';